reshamas/reshamas.github.io/_posts/2000-01-02-deploying-deep-learning-models-on-web-and-mobile.md

 ```python
 lr = 1e-2
 ```

-Next, we fit 8 epochs using our learning rate of 0.01, and we observe our error rate drop to 28.9%.
+#### Other Architectures
 We did run more complex architectures.
 However, because the data had 101 classes and for the purpose of this example and article, and GPU time and storage, we used a simple architecture of `resnet34`.

+#### Back to training
+Next, we fit 8 epochs using our learning rate of 0.01, and we observe our error rate drop to 28.9%.

 ```bash
 epoch	train_loss	valid_loss	error_rate